Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 !!! note

-    Each user is fully and solely responsible for the content he/she creates and has to ensure that he/she has the right to create it under the laws which apply.
+    If you contribute, you are fully and solely responsible for the content you create and have to ensure that you have the right to create it under the laws which apply.

 If you are in doubt, please contact us either via [GitLab Issue](https://gitlab.hrz.tu-chemnitz.de/zih/hpcsupport/hpc-compendium/-/issues)